Skip to Content

 Donegal Castle was built in 1474 by the O’Donnell’s.
 However, over the years it fell to ruin.
 In fact, it decayed for two centuries until it was restored in the 1990s – it’s now one of the most impressive castles in Donegal.

-Ireland castles FAQs
+Discover Ireland beyond its castles

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.